LUX Award, the European Parliament’s film prize, is undergoing major changes to bring even more European films to an even larger European audience.

 - Autumn: selection panel of cinema professionals chooses the competing films that will be subtitled in 24 official EU languages

-- 12 December: the three films nominated will be announced at the European Film Awards ceremony in Reykjavik
+- 12 December: the three films nominated will be announced at the European Film Awards ceremony in Berlin

-- Audience and MEPs vote online, each with a 50% share of the vote
+- Members of the public and MEPs have until 23 May 2021 to vote on www.luxaward.eu, each with a 50% share of the vote

 What stays the same?

 The LUX prize has garnered a reputation by selecting European co-productions that engage with topical political and social issues and encourage debate about our values.
 This focus should stay.
 The prize will continue to make films accessible to larger audiences by subtitling the films in competition.